At 72 years old and out of the NFL, Bill Belichick makes presence known at the Super Bowl

 Not even Tom Brady has one of those.

-The couple was also spotted after the show hitting Bourbon Street bars looking for a good time.
+Like any young couple — well, OK, any couple with one young person in it — they were spotted after the show hitting Bourbon Street bars looking for a good time.

 The grumpy coach who couldn’t be bothered in New England with any meaningful quotes and conversation with reporters has turned into a bit of a media darling since his split with the Patriots.
 He clowns around and offers insights on “The Pat McAfee Show” and even hosted a pair of podcasts.
 He even appeared on the NFL Network on Thursday night — where he refused to pick a Super Bowl winner between the Kansas City Chiefs and Philadelphia Eagles.